 A volunteer policy sets out how your organisation will recruit, involve and support volunteers.
 In a sense it is the cornerstone of your volunteer involvement.
-This means it is worth putting some thought into creating or revising one - they need to be living documents rather than something to have in place to satisfy a checklist of policies and procedures.
+This means it is worth putting some thought into creating or revising one - they need to be a living document rather than something to have in place to satisfy a checklist of policies and procedures.